Rapa Nui Culture!

 Date Description Lodge Meals

 Nov 20 Travel to Santiago, Chile.
-Santiago Airport Holiday Inn
+Travel to Santiago from the Pumas trip Santiago Airport Holiday Inn

 Nov 21 Fly to Easter Island.
 Explore Ahu Tahai and Ahu Akivi.
 Sunset photography at Tahai.
 Hotel Altiplanico, Easter Island D

-Nov 23 Cultural sites and photograph moai at sunset.
+Nov 23 Cultural sites and moai sunset photography.
 Visit Orongo village and Ahu Vinapu.
 Afternoon boat trip for the remaining half of the group.
 Photograph Moai in the evening.
 Hotel Altiplanico, Easter Island B, L, D

 Nov 24 Fly back to Santiago and depart for home.
-Photograph moai at sunrise and enjoy free time before flying back to Santiago to depart for home.
+Photograph moai at sunrise and enjoy free time before flying back to Santiago for flights home.
 B

 Nov 25 Arrive home.